joevandebilt/Legend-Of-Drongo/README.txt

 v2.3.1
 - Change Event Editor to manage selected cmb box values better
 - Changed HP and damage modifiers to double data type

+v2.3.2
+- Fixed rouding of HP to 2 significant figures
+- Altered Item editor to allow double data type inputs and double casts when editing.
+- Fixed Event editor to enable/disable boxes in a more renewable fashion
+- Fixed issue with item interactions not outputting custom text
+- Fixed issue with clearing inventory spaces after item use, item equips and sleeping
+- Fixed issue with dying while trying to sleep in a room... yes that was an actual bug >.<
+- Improved world

 Please report any bugs to joevandebilt@live.co.uk with a screenshot of what you can see and if possible which command you ran.
 Or use GitHub